locally-io/android-engage-sdk/README.md

 ### Monitoring

-EngageSDK provides a monitor to search for surrounding content based on your position or nearby bluetooth devices (_aka_ **beacons**).
+EngageSDK provides a monitor to search for surrounding content based on your position or that of nearby bluetooth devices (_aka_ **beacons**).

 For _Geofences_ you can set up the **radius** and **refresh** interval by sending those values to the monitor.
 By default they system scans      a radius of 500 miles, which is refreshed every 10 mins (measured in miliseconds):